msjimc/TransGBViewer/Guide/InterProScan.md

 - InterPro: 2
 - InterPro description: Hide

 Consequently the display name starts with the 'signature description', then the 'InterPro ID' value and finally the name of the 'analysis'.
-If two drop-down list have the same numeric value, the text is selected as follows: Analysis > Signature > Signature description > InterPro > InterPro description.
+If two drop-down list share the same numeric value, the text is selected as follows: Analysis > Signature > Signature description > InterPro > InterPro description.

 The display name based on the values in the drop-down list is displayed in text below the drop-down lists (blue line in Figure 13).